Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Velten, Germany.
 06th Aug, 2024.
-Melon farmer Attila Puszti works in his melon field and also checks the right degree of ripeness on site.
+Helper Isabella works on a melon field belonging to melon farmer Attila Puszti and fights the weeds that have grown well thanks to the rain.
 Puszti, who does not use herbicides, is the only commercial melon grower in Brandenburg.
 He has been in the business for nine years.
 The fruit, which actually comes from southern countries, is more of a niche product in this country.
-Credit: Jens Kalaene/dpa/Alamy Live News-stock-photo
+Credit: Jens Kalaene/dpa/Alamy Live News-stock-foto

 RM